I’m so upset with mold toxicity! Let me give you a background before explaining why I’m so upset.

 Once we found out that we had mold, we had it remediated.
 Unfortunately, not knowing just how severe mold can be, we only had it painted over with a mold killing primer.
 They didn’t “scrub” it, or use mold killing air sanitizers afterward to clean the air since it was in the attic.
 They increased the ventilation some, but not enough.
 We lived there a few more years thinking that the mold was gone.

 My health started to improve some, but by that time I had been doing a ton on my own, with the doctors’ help, to get better.
 I had also removed other sources of toxins from my life, including having all of my mercury fillings removed.
 I was also doing multiple different detoxes.
-I found out later that I have a gene defect which causes me not to detox properly on my own.
+I found out later that I have a gene defect that causes me not to detox properly on my own.
 My toxic bucket had filled up and overflowed.
 That’s when disease set in.

 Today, we’re trying to address diseases that were more or less unheard of, or exceedingly rare, a century ago or less.
 And even those living a seemingly “clean” life can be dramatically affected; the toxic load is just that great.”
 Suzanne Somers